 8. Super Smash Bros.

 Let’s be honest.
 If I’m going to play Smash today, it’s probably going to be Smash Ultimate on Switch (or Melee on GameCube!).
 The mechanics are much more refined and balanced, there’s absurd amounts of content and characters, and the whole experience so much speedier!
-But the newer games owe a huge debt to the original.
-And though a bit slow, it’s still fun to play today!
+But the newer games owe a huge debt to the original (which started as a side project programmed solely by Satoru Iwata and Masahiro Sakurai-that’s crazy!).
+And though a bit slow, it’s still fun to play today.
 All the original fighters, stages, and items are rock solid.
 The concept of Nintendo characters duking it out in an “easy to pickup, hard to master” fighting game was as addictive then as it is now.
 Plus, this was the only time we got to see 3D Samus in action on the N64!

 7. Paper Mario

 If I had to use one adjective to describe the first Paper Mario, I think it would be “charming”.
 It’s got simple but beautiful (and adorable!) graphics.
 The music is catchy and whimsical.
 The battle system is easy to learn but always interactive and fun.
 The story is heartwarming and the characters endearing, even if the plot is pretty familiar.

 For me, Paper Mario doesn’t ever quite reach the heights of the glorious and unique Super Mario RPG.
 But on the RPG-starved N64 it was a delight to play, and remains one of the best games the console has to offer!

 Personal highlight: Playing through Chapter 2: “The Mystery of Dry, Dry Ruins”.
 Parakerry is my favorite side character to join your team, and it’s chock full of Indiana Jones style fun as you solve ancient mysteries!